AryanRaval37/Minimax-TicTacToe/README.md

 ## Overview
 This was a quick half day work of implementing the MiniMax Algorithm to solve TicTacToe with a bonus of a very classy object oriented code structure.

 > Except for humanPlayer.py, every single other character of code is written by me!
+I couldn't be bothered to make the UI, so claude did the job for me...

 ### Gameplay Preview
 <div align="center">